MarkusLoew/GFS3000Import/README.md

 ## ImportGFS
 GFS3000 imports zero points and measurement points as separate data frames and the units of the measured parameters as a vector.
 The "import" argument can be set to either "all", for everything, or "MP", for measurement points only.
-Default is "all".
+For the import of chart trace files (created by exporting from the graph screen in the GFS3000 control software), use "trace".
+"Default is "all".

 It returns list containing three data frames:
 * "ZP" for Zeropoints, i.e. the calibration data,